ArminJo/Arduino-OpenWindowAlarm/README.md

 ## Programming the Digispark board
 ### Installation of Digispark for the Arduino IDE
-Install the Digispark board for the Arduino IDE as described in http://digistump.com/wiki/digispark/tutorials/connecting Since we want to save power, the board clock is switched to 1 MHz in our setup() so please choose **Digispark (1mhz - No USB)** as board in the `Tools` menu in order to set the right timing.
+Install the Digispark board for the Arduino IDE as described in http://digistump.com/wiki/digispark/tutorials/connecting Since we want to save power, the board clock is switched to 1 MHz in our setup() so you can choose **Digispark (1mhz - No USB)** as board in the `Tools` menu.

 ## Driver installation
 You must install the **Digispark driver** before you can program the Board.
 Download it [here](https://github.com/digistump/DigistumpArduino/releases/download/1.6.7/Digistump.Drivers.zip), open it and run InstallDrivers.exe.

+### German instructions
 Leider muss der Treiber für das Digispark Board manuell installiert werden.
 Der **Digispark Treiber** kann von [hier](https://github.com/digistump/DigistumpArduino/releases/download/1.6.7/Digistump.Drivers.zip) heruntergeladen werden.
 Dann die Datei öffnen und `InstallDrivers.exe` ausführen.<br/>
 Wenn die Digispark Boards in der Arduino IDE schon installiert sind, ist der Treiber bereits auf der Platte unter `C:\Users\<Benutzername>\AppData\Local\Arduino15\packages\digistump\tools\micronucleus\2.0a4`.
 Am einfachsten installiert man ihn, wenn man das Board einsteckt und wenn das unbekannte Gerät im Geräte-Manager auftaucht, *Treiber aktualisieren* auswählt.
 Dann *Auf dem Computer nach Treibersoftware suchen* wählen, `C:\Users\<username>` wählen und *Weiter* klicken.<br/>
-Bei der Nachfrage "Möchten sie diese Gerätesoftware installieren" auf "installieren" klicken.
+Bei der Nachfrage *Möchten sie diese Gerätesoftware installieren* auf *installieren* klicken.

 Wenn das **Board nicht erkannt** wird (kein Geräusch beim Einstecken) kann es daran liegen, dass die Buchse zu tief ist, dann eine ander Buchse oder ein USB Verlängerungskabel benutzen.

 ### Compile and upload the program to the board
-In the Arduino IDE create a new sketch with *File -> New* and name it e.g. "`OpenWindowAlarm`".
+In the Arduino IDE create a new sketch with *File -> New* and name it e.g. `OpenWindowAlarm`.
 Copy the code from [OpenWindowAlarm.ino](https://raw.githubusercontent.com/ArminJo/Arduino-OpenWindowAlarm/master/OpenWindowAlarm/OpenWindowAlarm.ino)<br/>
 **OR**<br/>
 Download and extract the repository.
-Open the sketch with *File -> Open...* and select the "`OpenWindowAlarm`" folder.
+Open the sketch with *File -> Open...* and select the `OpenWindowAlarm` folder.

 Compile and upload it.
 Keep in mind, that upload will not work if the speaker is connected.
 If everything works well, the built-in LED of the Digispark will blink 5 times (for the 5 minutes alarm delay) and then start flashing after 8 seconds with an interval of 24 seconds to signal each temperature reading.